dmeger/COMP206_Fall2018_Lectures_Public/index.md

 Email: david.meger@mcgill.ca (please try My Courses Discussion first for Assignment queries)

 ## Teaching Assistants
+The TAs will be offering guided tutorial sessions directly targetted to each assignment, as well as weekly office hours.
+The schedule for both of these will be posted here soon.

+When possible, please try to use the My Courses Discussions to ask questions, since there everyone can see the response and share the information.
+In case you need to mail the TAs directly, they can be reached at:
 - Prabhjot Sandhu: prabhjot.sandhu@mail.mcgill.ca
 - Juan Yao (Justin) Li: juan.y.li@mail.mcgill.ca
 - Vishal Jain: vishal.jain@mail.mcgill.ca